-AlCL's appetite for liquidity risk remains low, and free cash, liquid assets and committed borrowing facilities for use anywhere within AlCL of not less than £10 million are always maintained.
-This minimum level of liquidity is kept under review to ensure it remains sufficient to the current and expected liquidity needs of the business and subsequent actions are being put into place with immediate effect to ensure the £10 million limit continues to remain sufficient and is adhered to.
-In normal circumstances, AlCL holds a cash buffer above this minimum level.
+AICL's appetite for liquidity risk remains low, and free cash, liquid assets and committed borrowing facilities for use anywhere within AICL of not less than £10 million plus a £2m buffer are always maintained.
+This minimum level of liquidity is kept under review to ensure it remains appropriate for current and expected liquidity needs of the business.
+In normal circumstances, AICL holds cash type assets above this minimum level.

-In practice, liquidity levels remain very high.
-13% of the portfolio is immediately available cash with a further 77% invested in corporate and government fixed income debt for which active markets exist allowing them to be sold ahead of maturity.
+At 31 January 2025 liquidity levels were very high.
+28% (£76 million) of the portfolio is immediately available cash with a further 65% (£179 million) invested in corporate and government fixed income debt for which active markets exist allowing them to be sold ahead of maturity if this were required.